 - We ensure our Relationships Education is inclusive and meets the needs of all pupils.
-We are fully committed to ensuring our values and curriculum support the protected characteristics as detailed in the Equality Act 2010. - Puberty is taught at Thornton Primary School in Years 5 and 6 as part of Health Education and reproduction is taught in Year 6 as part of the Science curriculum.
-Lesson content is shared with parents each year prior to lessons taking place.
-Parents do not have the right to withdraw their child from these lessons as they are part of the statutory National Curriculum.
-Thornton Primary School do not teach the optional Primary Sex Education curriculum, and this is the part of the curriculum that parents would have the right to withdraw their child from if it were to be taught, but it is not.
-Parents are informed in advance when potentially sensitive material is being covered so that they are can decide how best to support their child.
+We are fully committed to ensuring our values and curriculum support the protected characteristics as detailed in the Equality Act 2010. - Sex Education is taught at Thornton Primary School in Years 5 and 6.
+There is a separate policy which outlines the content, which is shared with parents each year prior to lessons taking place.
+Parents have the right to withdraw their child from these lessons upon request to the headteacher.
+The science content of the National Curriculum is statutory and parents do not have the right to withdraw their child from this content.
+Parents are informed in advance when potentially sensitive material is being covered so that they are aware of